isangeeth95/san_xxd/README.md

 ## Limitations

-If you checked the real xxd output and san_xxd ouputs carefully, you will find that san_xxd will not be reading the input stream to it's last byte.
+* If you checked the real xxd output and san_xxd ouputs carefully, you will find that san_xxd will not be reading the input stream to it's last byte.
 I was unable to address that limitation.
+* Input file is not be given as a command line parameter.
+Code should be modified to accept the input file as a paramater.

 ## Future work